 We describe all three types of accounts below in detail, from the perspective of a grandparent.
-But before you choose one, consider the questions in the box to the right in the sections below.
+Before you choose one, consider the questions in the boxes to the right in the sections below.

 529 plans offer many benefits.

 The 529 college savings plan offers several features, which can vary from state to state, but in general most 529 plans offer:

 - Tax advantages.
 Withdrawals from 529 college savings plans are federal income tax free when you use them for qualified higher education expenses.
-This includes tuition, books, fees, supplies, and other approved expenses at accredited institutions.
+This includes tuition, books, fees, supplies, and other approved expenses at eligible institutions.

 - Front-loading of college savings.
-Grandparents can front-load a 529 plan (giving five years' worth of annual gifts of up to $14,000 at once, for a total of up to $70,000 per grandparent, per beneficiary) without having to pay a gift tax or chipping away at the lifetime gift tax exclusion.3 This would allow more time for these savings to potentially grow tax deferred (see discussion below on gifting).
+Grandparents can front-load a 529 plan (giving five years' worth of annual gifts of up to $14,000 at once, for a total of up to $70,000 per grandparent, per beneficiary) without having to pay a gift tax or chip away at the lifetime gift tax exclusion.3 This would allow more time for these savings to potentially grow tax deferred (see discussion below on gifting).
 It could also potentially lower the value of your taxable estate.

 - Minimal impact on financial aid.
 Because 529 college savings plans are considered parental assets, they are included in the Expected Family Contribution (EFC) calculation for federal financial aid, and count for up to 5.6% of assets (versus 20% for a student asset such as a UGMA/UTMA account).